 Intuition is the most-subtle result of secondary emotion and a power that frontal lobe patients will lack, but that depends on how bad their secondary emotion is affected by way of the nature and extent of their brain damage.
 In a similar situation, we may not even need to think about a decision but would make the intuitive connection.
 The next time we meet someone who feels similar, we instinctively know we are going to like this person.

-Obviously, each case of brain damage plays out differently as to how badly impaired we are and one size doesn’t fit all.
+Each case of brain damage, will play out differently as to how badly impaired we are and one size doesn’t fit all.
 Over the years, I have learned to compensate through my gut and intuition.
-I have learned how to look for and pay attention to my intuition’s subtle messages.
+I have learned how to look for and pay attention to my intuition and its subtle messages.

 It is those messages that I receive that allow me to function in my life and they help me make decisions.
 Sadly, I recognise I should have all sorts of feelings, but I am aware and recognise that I don’t feel the things I should.